Kyoto City Tourism Association

-Kyoto Convention & Visitors Bureau is a private organization formed by tourism-related groups and industries in cooperation with Kyoto City, with the aim of encouraging foreign tourists to visit Kyoto.
-(52 members, as of August 30, 2007) We aim to do so by presenting booths at international travel industry trade fairs and tourism seminars held abroad, by participating in local tourism assemblies with travel agents, and promoting the city to media representatives.
+Kyoto City Tourism Association is a public organization formed by tourism-related groups and industries in cooperation with Kyoto City, with the aim of encouraging foreign tourists to visit Kyoto.
+(1,450 members, as of October 2nd, 2018) We aim to do so by presenting booths at international travel industry trade fairs and tourism seminars held abroad, by participating in local tourism assemblies with travel agents, and promoting the city to media representatives.

 (1)The marketing of Kyoto tourism:

 Active participation in various fairs to promote tourism to Kyoto and other locations in Japan.

 To enable Kyoto tourism to flourish year-round in order to contribute to the city's income.

 To advertise in prominent overseas magazines.

 To make video commercials for various media outlets and distribute travel brochures.
 In close collaboration with areas such as Hokkaido, Ishikawa, Nara and Wakayama, we aim at promotion of our tourism industry.